-The Foundation entered into a Professional Employer Organization (PEO) relationship with an entity effective December 2016.
-The Foundation terminated the original PEO relationship and entered into an agreement with another PEO effective April 29, 2020.
+The Foundation entered into a Professional Employer Organization (PEO) relationship with an entity effective April 29, 2020.
 The benefits under the new PEO agreement are consistent with those under the prior PEO agreement, including the option to participate in the PEO's 401(k) employee benefit retirement plan (the Plan) covering all employees who meet the eligibility requirements of working a minimum of 30 hours per week.
 Participating employees may make voluntary contributions up to the maximum allowed by law, and the Foundation makes matching contributions of 50% of the employee's contributions up to a maximum match of 3%.
 In addition, the Foundation contributes 3% per employee under the Safe Harbor rules that apply to 401(k) plans.
 Both the matching contributions and the Safe Harbor contributions, along with the employee's contributions, vest immediately to the employees.
-The Foundation's matching and Safe Harbor contributions totaled \$62,673 and \$56,698 for the years ended December 31, 2022 and 2021, respectively.
+The Foundation's matching and Safe Harbor contributions totaled \$68,672 and \$62,673 for the years ended December 31, 2023 and 2022, respectively.